Georges Chaulet: Career

 Strengthened by the success of Les 4 As, George Chaulet then proposed a new series titled Fantômette to Hachette, and this time the publishing house accepted.
 Forty-nine volumes of Fantômette were published from 1961 to 1987 in the Bibliothèque rose series.
 The Fantomette books were aimed at eight- to twelve-year-old girls.
 There are 52 books in the series.
 It also resulted in a comic book series by François Craenhals, and a 1993 live-action TV series starring Katia Sourzac and a cartoon series in 1998.
-In 2006, to celebrate the 150 years of the "Bibliothèque rose", and after an eighteen-year absence, Georges Chaulet wrote a new adventure of his favorite heroïne titled Le Retour de Fantômette.
+In 2006, to celebrate the 150 years of the Bibliothèque rose, and after an eighteen-year absence, Georges Chaulet wrote a new adventure of his favorite heroïne titled Le Retour de Fantômette.

 Chaulet also authored Le Petit Lion, a series of 13 children books inspired by the TV series of the same title.
 The books were published between 1968 and 1979 on Hachette in the collection series Bibliothèque rose.

-Chaulet died on 13 October 2012, having written more than one hundred and fifty books for youth in the course of his career.
+Chaulet died on 13 October 2012, having written more than one hundred and fifty books for youth in the course of his career, and having sold over 15 million copies.